mmeka/Linux/README.md

 > cat > <file_name> (to write to text to file)
 > cat >> <file_name> (to append text to file at the end)
 > cat <file1> <file2> <output_file>   (concatenates the content and writes to 3rd file)
+> less <file_name> (starting from the top, content is displayed. arrows for line by line. space to navigate down by page.
+B or b to navigate up by page.
+G to end of file. g goes to Top.
+Top-down search, use "/<word_to_search>".
+Bottom-up search, use "?<work_to_search>".
+Press "n" to search for next instance of the word.)

 # Users, groups and privileges
 sudo